 Our goal for English Learners (ELs) is to become independent learners in a school environment.
 We help ELs gain proficiency in the English language by focusing on the development of academic skills in the domains of listening, speaking, reading, and writing.
 We also strive to help ELs and their families successfully adapt to our district and culture while maintaining and valuing their own culture.

 The population of ELs varies throughout the year.
-Our students represent many different cultures and their native languages include: Afar, Albanian, Arabic, Bosnian, Bulgarian, Burmese, Cebuano, Cham, Chinese, Creole, Croatian, Dari, Dzonga, Farsi, Filipino, French, Gujarati, Hebrew, Japanese, Karen, Kinyarwanda, Lingala, Odia, Pashto, Persian, Russian, Somali, Spanish, Swahili, Tagalog, Tamil, Telugu, Visaya, and Vietnamese.
+Our students represent many different cultures and their native languages include: Afar, Albanian, Arabic, Berber, Chinese, French-Creole, Croatian, Dinka, Filipino, French, Greek, Italian, Kinyarwanda, Korean, Lingala, Mongolian, Pashto, Portuguese, Punjabi, Russian, Serbian, Somali, Spanish, Telugu, Ukrainian, Urdu, and Vietnamese.

 Eligibility for the ELD Program

-The ELD department provides instruction at two levels: direct instruction and support.
-Students who qualify for direct instruction have daily ELA instruction provided by an ELD teacher.
+The ELD department provides instruction at two levels: direct instruction and consultative.
+Students who qualify for direct instruction have ELD instruction provided by an ELD teacher.
+The frequency of the instruction depends on the language needs of the individual student.

-Additionally, direct instruction students can receive support in other content classes such as mathematics, science, and social studies.
-Support students receive ELA instruction by a grade level teacher, but can receive support in all content areas as necessary.
+Additionally, students can receive support in other content classes such as mathematics, science, and social studies.

 Descriptions of Elementary, Middle, and High School Programs